Skip to main content

 Context Manager, AI App Icons, Build Repair Agent, and Developer Docs

-Project context manager, AI-generated app icons with Gemini, automatic build failure repair, API key management, new landing page, and developer documentation.
+Project context manager, AI-generated app icons, automatic build failure repair, API key management, new landing page, and developer documentation.

 New tools for managing projects, generating icons, and fixing builds#